KyleBlankRollins/meowzer/meowzer/meowbase/README.md

 **happy-dom** simulates browser APIs including:

-- `localStorage` (critical for Meowbase)
 - DOM APIs
 - Window and document objects

-This combination allows us to test localStorage operations in a Node.js environment without the overhead of launching a real browser.
+This combination allows us to test in a Node.js environment without the overhead of launching a real browser.

+**Note:** IndexedDB tests require additional setup (e.g., fake-indexeddb) and are pending implementation.

 ### Running Tests